youtype/boto3_stubs_docs/mypy_boto3_redshift/client.md

 ### describe_snapshot_copy_grants

-Returns a list of snapshot copy grants owned by the AWS account in the destination region.
+Returns a list of snapshot copy grants owned by the account in the destination region.

 Type annotations for `boto3.client("redshift").describe_snapshot_copy_grants` method.